They say…

 Proving the Brodies can also cut it in more traditional styles is their thoroughly decent session bitter, English Best, made to a conventional recipe of Maris Otter pale and crystal barley malt and Fuggles hops.
 Sampled on in the Old Coffee House, one of the brewery’s two End tied pubs, this was amber with a just off-white and persistent bubbly head.
 A classic casky aroma had smooth toffee malt and light fruit.
 The palate was very fresh and malty with nuts, gentle citrus and a herbal bittering note, while a light, tasty finish develop spicy hoppy touches.

 Olde Ardour, an old ale made with a dash of oat malt and a hop mix that includes Goldings, is one of my favourites of the brewery’s beers.
 I first had it on at the brewery’s home pub, the King William IV: a dark brown beer with ruby hints, some bubbly beige head and an inky, sappy, sweet, roasty and very fruity aroma.
-Dark malt flavours filled the mouth, with sappy roast notes and chocolate, leaving a rich finish with lighter chocolate and roast, a slightly rubbery note and perhaps a hint of sourness.
+Dark malt flavours filled the mouth, with sappy roast notes and chocolate, leaving a rich finish with lighter and roast, a slightly rubbery note and perhaps a hint of sourness.

-A bottle conditioned version supplied by the brewery as part of a batch of samples was better still: a deep cherryish brown beer with a thick yellowy-beige head.
-That rubber was still there on the aroma, alongside chocolate biscuits and nutmeg.
+A bottle conditioned version supplied by the brewery as part of a batch of tasting samples was better still: a deep cherryish brown beer with a thick yellowy-beige head.
+That rubber was still there on the aroma, alongside biscuits and nutmeg.
 The smooth, sappy palate had smooth chocolate, tangy fruit and a toasty, roasted, toffeeish note reminiscent of a dark Bockbier.
-The well conditioned beer still felt foamy on the tongue in the finish, which settled with roasty chocolate malt and an oily quality, and then built lasting chocolate and rooty flavours.
+The well conditioned beer still felt foamy on the tongue in the finish, which settled with roasty chocolate malt and an oily quality, and then built lasting chocolate orange and rooty flavours.

 For more Brodie’s beers see next post.